Cidan/BetterBags/README.md

 ### Strings
 - `name` (name = Silent Tormentor's Hood) The name of the item; the first line in the tooltip.
 - `type` (type = Armor) The type of the item.
 Some examples include Armor, Weapon, Consumable, and Reagent.
 - `subtype` (subtype = Leather) The subtype of the item.
 Some examples include Leather, Potion, Bag, and Bows.
-See the [Wiki](https://warcraft.wiki.gg/wiki/ItemType) for more information regarding type and subtype.
+See the [Warcraft Wiki](https://warcraft.wiki.gg/wiki/ItemType) for more information regarding type and subtype.
 - `category` (category = Head) The category that the item is sorted into in BetterBags.
 - `equipmentLocation` or `slot` (slot = Head) The item slot that the gear is for.
 Examples include Head, Legs, Main-Hand, and Finger.
 - `expansion` or `exp` (expansion = DF) The expansion that the item is originally from.
 Shorthands are: Classic, BC, WotLK, Cata, MoP, WoD, Legion, BfA, SL, DF, TWW.
 - `equipmentSet` (None in the example) The equipment set(s) that a piece of gear is part of.
+- `guid` (guid = 'item-60-0-4000000C8EB6C663') The globally unique identifier of the item.
+This string is unique to the specific instance of an item.
+- `binding` (binding = soulbound) The text description of the binding type of the item.
+Possible values include nonbinding (items that do not bind), boe (bind on equip), bou (bind on use), quest (a soulbound quest item), soulbound (bound to a specific character), refundable (items that can be sold back to a vendor for a full refund), warbound (bound to a warband), bnet (bound to a battle.net account), or wue (warbound until equipped). **Note:** soulbound and warbound are only available on Retail because of API limitations on non-Retail versions.

 ### Numbers
 - `level` or `ilvl` (ilvl = 506) The item level of the item.
 Non-gear items have item levels as well, but they are not shown to the user.
 - `rarity` (rarity = epic or rarity = 4) The rarity of the item.
 Poor = 0, Common = 1, Uncommon = 2, Rare = 3, Epic = 4, Legendary = 5.
 - `id` (id = 207133) The internal itemID of the item.
-A number uniquely identifying the item.
+A number uniquely identifying the base item.
 Specific ItemIDs can be found in the url on the item's WoWHead page.
 - `stackCount` or `count` (stackCount = 1) The number of items in the stack for the item.
+Currently count only takes into account the stack size of the "base" stack when using virtual stacks.
+For example, a virtual stack of 20, 20, and 3 to total 43 items will only be matched with either 20 or 3, not both.
 - `class` (class = 4) The numeric representation of itemType.
 - `subclass` (subclass = 2) The numeric representation of itemSubtype.
-See the [Wiki](https://warcraft.wiki.gg/wiki/ItemType) for more information regarding class and subclass.
+See the [Warcraft Wiki](https://warcraft.wiki.gg/wiki/ItemType) for more information regarding class and subclass.
 - `bagid` (bagid = 3) The location of the bag containing the item.
 BagID is 0 for the main backpack, 1-4 for the bags, 5 for a reagent bag (Retail only), -1 for the main bank window, 6-12 for bank bags, -3 for the reagent bank, -2 for the keyring (Classic only), and 13-17 for warbank tabs.
 - `slotid` (slotid = 6) The slot that the item is in, in the bag that contains it.
 Numbered from 1 to N for each bagID, where N is the size of the container.
+- `bindtype` (bindtype = 1) The binding type of the item returned by GetItemInfo().
+1 = BoP, 2 = BoE, 3 = BoU, 4 = Quest, 7 = BtA, 8 = BtW, 9 = WuE.
+See the [Warcraft Wiki](https://warcraft.wiki.gg/wiki/Enum.ItemBind) for specifics.

 ### Booleans
 - `reagent` (reagent = false) Is the item classified as a reagent?
-- `bound` (bound = true) Is the item bound to the character?
+- `bound` (bound = true) Is the item bound to the character or warband?
+(From BetterBags internal module)
+- `isbound` (isbound = true) Is the item bound to the character or account?
+(From Blizzard C_Item)
 - `quest` (quest = false) Is the item for a non-active quest?
 - `activeQuest` (activeQuest = false) Is the item for an active quest?